-What is bullying?
+What is Bullying?

-Bullying has four key features
+Bullying has four key features:

-- 1. it happens lots of times - 2.
-It is meant to hurt someone else - 3. it is when one person, or a group of people is more powerful than another - 4. it makes someone feel unhappy and damages self-esteem
+- 1. It happens lots of times. - 2.
+It is calculated and is meant to hurt someone else. - 3.
+It is when one person, or a group of people is more powerful than another. - 4.
+It makes someone feel unhappy and damages self-esteem.

-Types of bullying
+Types of Bullying